By Ross McKitrick,

 The Fraser Institute

-> Ross McKitrick, Elmira Aliakbari and Ashley Stedman are authors of Environmental Ranking for Canada and the OECD, published by the Fraser Institute.
+Ross McKitrick, Elmira Aliakbari and Ashley Stedman are authors of a study on the state freshwater in Canada, published by the Fraser Institute.

-> Trusted editorial content provider to media outlets across Canada
+Trusted editorial content provider to media outlets across Canada

 Terms and Conditions of use